zouloux/shake.js/README.md

 Next, create a new Shake instance:

 ```
-var myShakeEvent = new Shake({
+const myShakeEvent = new Shake({
     threshold: 15, // optional shake strength threshold
-    timeout: 1000 // optional, determines the frequency of event generation
+    timeout: 1000, // optional, determines the frequency of event generation
+    handler: () => // required, called when shake is detected
+    {
+    	console.log('Shake detected !');
+    }
 });
 ```